Computer ergonomics

-One of the easiest things you can do to try and reduce postural stress and strain is to sort out your work station and get your computer ergonomics as well optimised as possible.
+One of the easiest things you can do to try and reduce postural stress and strain is to sort out your work station and get your computer posture as well optimised as possible.

 I have met so many people who manage with any old thing; the chair should fit the person, so experiment with different types as not all chairs will suit you.
 A key point though, if you are using a conventional chair, make sure it has a good solid base, is height adjustable and that you can alter the angle of the backrest.